All Episodes

 But when you laugh, you laugh in character.

-So you do want to keep going.
+So you do want to keep going?

-This is this is your calling.
+This is your calling.

-Well, this is the this is the commend, this is the beginning.
+Well, this is the beginning.

-Um I mean, my vision is to get more information out there.
+I mean, my vision is to get more information out there.

-And like I said, if I can film point zero one percent of federal employees and they all get fired, imagine if I was taking cameras behind all closed doors, and you know, we we we are trying to tell you that if you are committing fraud, if you're abusing the system, if you're acting out absurdly, then you're going to be the next unwilling internet internet star, internet sensation.
+And We are trying to tell you that if you are committing fraud, if you're abusing the system, if you're acting out absurdly, then you're going to be the next unwilling Internet star, Internet sensation.

 If you look at some of our recent videos, you'll become famous.

-And and that's our message.
+And that's our message.

 We want to clean up society, make it a more transparent and ethical place, have people behave more virtuously.